Mini Tanner the Triceratops – Free Dinosaur Crochet Pattern

 - All pieces, with the exception of the frill, are worked in the round.
 Use a stitch marker to indicate the beginning of each round.

-- Body, legs, arms, and tail require stuffing.
-Stuff as you work it to ensure each piece is completely filled.
-Do not add stuffing to the frill or horns.
+- Body, head, legs, arms, tail, and horns require stuffing.
+Stuff each piece as you work to ensure the piece is completely filled.
+Do not add stuffing to the frill.

 Body